Annex-Engineering/Annex-Engineering.github.io/extruder_force.md

 To create extruder force-flow curves, we also need to know the torque-speed characteristics of the motors used.
 For simplicity, we're going to use the pull-out torque curve, although the actual dynamics of torque and speed are more complex than this.
 These curves have been provided by LDO for the following motors, and are shown in Figure 1.
 Note that there's incomplete data for these curves at higher speeds.
 In order to approximate this, we'll use a linear extrapolation, indicated by the dashed line on the curves.

 ![\[\]](https://i.imgur.com/tY4pY67.png)

+*Note that there's no 5mm integral shaft version of the LDO-36STH20-1004AH - that means the 20mm ascender numbers are theoretical, we can't test it yet.*

 We can convert this to flowrate by incorporating the filament, drive gear, and reduction.
 We'll use the standard 1.75mm.
 This gives us a cross-sectional area of `A = Pi * D²/4 = Pi * (1.75mm)²/4 = ~2.405 mm²`.
 Then, for a given flow rate (in `mm³/s`), we can determine the filament speed, and thus the motor speed, as such: